An American Woman in Kashmir

 If simple understanding within the masses could happen, the extremists on both sides would be suppressed.
 The masses would see to that.

 Take a chance here.
 Read on and consider a new approach.
-Consider personal energy expenditure in a way that makes a difference and a way that gives personal satisfaction rather than anger and frustration.
-For any one of us taking action in this way, it’s a matter of geometric progression; a bit of positive effort causing a huge positive impact.
+Consider personal energy expenditure in a way that makes a difference and in a way that gives personal satisfaction rather than anger and frustration.
+For any one of us taking action in this way, it’s a matter of geometric progression; a bit of positive effort here causing a huge positive impact out there.
 No more ranting or defending positions.
 No more sticking heads in the sand.
 No more impotence.
-What I am proposing is tangible and has guts.
+What I am proposing is tangible.
 It’s a grass roots something-you-can-do with enormous and immediate positive affects.
 This is about your personal imprint in improving East-West relations as well as helping real people in need.
 Linda and I know it can be done.
-We just accomplished it and it wasn’t that difficult.
+We just accomplished some of that.
 For us, there will be no more ranting.
 How about you?

 October 7, 2006: Reentering Muzaffarabad

-Khizar has a driver and a Land Rover and the four of us are ready to head for Muzaffarabad but we are in Islamabad, the capital city of Pakistan, and we must first secure the official Pakistan No Objection Certificate.
+Khizar has a driver and a Land Rover and the four of us are ready to head for Muzaffarabad but we are now in Islamabad, the capital city of Pakistan, and we must first secure the official Pakistan No Objection Certificate.
 One can’t enter AJK unless one has a good reason to do so and at the Pakistan/AJK border there are roadblocks with Pakistani soldiers to enforce the policy.
-For this reason the place is more mysterious to westerners than interior China (and, as westerners, we will be celebrities when we get there).
+For this reason the place is mysterious to westerners (and, as westerners, we will be celebrities when we get there).
 With Khizar’s lead, we’ve been working on NOC approval for weeks and we wait in the nondescript office of the government official who makes the final decision.
-Tahira is gracious as she questions our intentions and then willingly gives us the NOC based on my journalism credentials, our humanitarian efforts and Linda’s elegant, Salwar Kameezed presence.
+Tahira is gracious as she questions our intentions and then willingly gives us the NOC based on my journalism credentials, our humanitarian efforts and, no small thing, Linda’s elegant, Salwar Kameezed presence.

-It is a torturous four hour drive up and over a 6,000 foot pass and along the rampaging Jellum River, the gyrating road dotted with villages and overflowing with cars, trucks, motorbikes, donkey carts and pedestrians.
-We enter Muzaffarabad, the capital city of AJK.
+It’s a torturous four hour drive up and over a 6,000 foot pass and along the rampaging Jellum River, the gyrating road dotted with villages that are overflowing with cars, trucks, motorbikes, donkey carts and pedestrians.
+We finally enter Muzaffarabad, the capital city of AJK.
 Linda and I are emotional and physical wrecks, the fatigue of the day’s travel compounded by the excruciating jet lag which has finally descended upon us in full force.
-Twelve time zones of jet lag is not just physical; it’s mental and we’re feeling disjointed and flaky.
+We’re disjointed and flaky.

-The city’s devastation of one year before is still in-your-face evident despite the cleanup that has removed 70% of the rubble that used to be homes and schools.
-There are hoards of people everywhere in the downtown area but in contrast to my previous visit just after the quake, the eyes of these people are not wild and glassy but are focused and deliberate.
+The city’s devastation of one year before is still in-your-face evident despite the cleanup that has removed 75% of the rubble that used to be homes and schools.
+There are hoards of people everywhere in the downtown area but in contrast to my previous visit just after the quake, the eyes of these people are no longer wild and glassy, but are focused and deliberate.
 There is commerce again, with row after row of stalls and their vendors.

 The winding street, through the middle of this bustling wreck of a city, sometimes with the non-barricaded shoulders abruptly falling away into the river below, is jam packed with every conceivable mode of conveyance, all careening too fast, the Salwar Kameezed pedestrians dodging and weaving through the traffic.
 The remaining buildings cram themselves up against the narrow street, cracked and shattered but inhabited nonetheless.

-It’s a madhouse and that invisible third-world buzz is pervasive and tangible.
-Despite the devastation and chaos, and our own travel-weariness, we feel the sheer energy emanating from everywhere.
+It’s a madhouse and that invisible third-world buzz is pervasive.
+Despite the devastation and chaos, and our own travel-weariness, we feel sheer energy emanating from everywhere.
 Life goes on and the human condition is a miraculous thing.
 We smile.

-We spent that first night in the home of Noreen Arif and her husband Dr. Raja Muhammad Arif, both Assembly members of the AJK government.
+We spend the first night in the home of Noreen Arif and her husband Dr. Raja Muhammad Arif, both Assembly members of the AJK government.
 Mrs. Arif is the first elected woman in the Parliament.
 Her daughter is married to the former Prime Minister’s son.
 These are important people and it is an honor to stay with them in their guest room.

-That night we slept fitfully at first but then talked through much of the night knowing that October 8th was upon us, the one-year anniversary of the quake.
-Khizar and the driver arrived early and we traveled across town to where the university used to stand, now an empty, dusty field covered with an enormous closed tent filled with thousands of Pakistanis and Kashmiris.
+We slept fitfully at first but then talked through much of the night knowing that October 8th was upon us, the one-year anniversary of the quake.
+Khizar and the driver arrived early and we traveled across town to where the university used to stand, now an empty, dusty field covered with an enormous open tent filled with thousands of Pakistanis and Kashmiris.
 President Musharraf would speak.
 There were machine-gunned guards everywhere, awaiting the arrival of his helicopter.
 At first, the military officials denied our admittance as our paperwork was not to their liking but Khizar pulled strings and we got in at the last minute, sitting in the press section near the stage.
 We were the only westerners there.
+99% of the crowd was male.

 Tent Camps

-Day two in Muzaffarabad.
+It’s day two in Muzaffarabad.
 By foot, we tentatively trace our way through a tent camp, one of many within the city.
-The tent camps hold 40,000 Kashmiris and Pakistanis who have no other place to live.
-The tents are old, beaten and rotted by last winter’s snowfall and baked in the recent summer’s torturous heat.
+One year after the quake, the camps still hold 40,000 Kashmiris who have no other place to live.
+The tents are old, beaten and rotted by last winter’s snowfall and then baked in the recent summer’s torturous heat.
 Avoiding tripping over the tent pegs and stepping in the filth, Linda, Khizar and I poke through the mud among the tents.
 Children hover around, curious and hoping for a chocolate handout.
 The adults watch passively, not knowing and probably not caring why we are there.
-It is Linda’s first experience with the worst of it all.
+It is Linda’s first brush with the worst of it all.

 Immediately after the quake one year ago, their homes flattened in their remote villages high in the surrounding hills and mountains, these people retreated to the relatively low elevation Muzaffarabad and the center of quake relief efforts.
-They lost everything and haven’t enough resources to go back to their villages to rebuild.
-The Pakistani government has a formula for doling out money to victims based on the number of injured and dead in the family.
-In the worst cases their homes and small plots of land which typically have been in the family for many generations, are gone altogether, swept away or altogether swallowed up by the quake.
+They lost everything and still don’t have enough resources to go back to their villages to rebuild.
+Based on the number of injured and dead in a family, the Pakistani government has a formula for doling out money to victims.
+In the worst cases their homes and small plots of land, which typically have been in the family for many generations, are gone altogether, swept away or altogether swallowed up by the quake.

 So far, most landowners have received just the first of three promised payments from the Pakistani government.
-These first payments have been 25,000 Rupees, approximately $400 U.S. dollars, hardly enough to build a new home or purchase new land.
-The people who did not own their land – renters – are the ultimate casualties, receiving no government stipend whatsoever.
+These first allotments have been 25,000 Rupees, approximately $400 U.S. dollars, hardly enough to build a new home or purchase new land.
+The people who did not own their land – squatters – are the ultimate casualties, receiving no government stipend whatsoever.

-The families are facing their second winter in their donated tents.
-Most of the original tent dwellers have returned to their villages to rebuild their lives but these tens of thousands remain, six to twelve people in twelve by twelve foot tents.
+Now the families are facing their second winter in the donated tents.
+Most of the original tent dwellers have returned to their villages to rebuild their lives but these tens of thousands remain, six to twelve people in 150 square foot tents.

 Students

-Tents and ad-hoc corrugated galvanized iron (CGI) shelters are the classrooms of the largest public school in Muzaffarabad.
+Tents and ad-hoc corrugated galvanized iron (CGI) shelters compose the classrooms of the largest public school in Muzaffarabad.
 There are over 900 students here, grades one through ten.
-The students sit there in the heat, with their uniforms and their formal demeanor and when we enter their classrooms with their principal, they stand in unison greeting us with a perfectly synchronized “Good morning!” or “Welcome to our school!”
+The students sit in the heat in their uniforms and when we enter their ad-hoc tent classrooms with their principal, they stand in unison, greeting us with a perfectly synchronized “Welcome to our school!”
+They have been carefully prepped for our arrival.

-The girls wear brightly colored Salwar Kameez, highlighted with a perfectly white dupatta scarf; Each little boy has white shirt and tie, and dark trousers.
+The girls wear brightly colored Salwar Kameez, highlighted with a perfectly white dupatta scarf; Each little boy has white shirt, dark blue tie, and neat trousers.

-On this October day the tents and CGI huts are piping hot.
-Soon, freezing weather will encroach and the students will continue to sit there in plastic chairs – or on the ground for lack of chairs – and attempt of focus on their studies while they ward off the cold.
-There is no playground or athletic field: for the last year it has been the United Nations Compound for Earthquake Victims.
+On this October day the tents and culvert huts are piping hot.
+Soon, freezing weather will descend and the students will continue to sit there in plastic chairs – or on the ground – and attempt of focus on their studies while they ward off the cold.
+There is no playground or athletic field.

 Most of these children have lost a parent or brother or sister in the quake.
 A large percentage are orphans.